spatialos/gdk-for-unity/docs/get-started.md

     | --- | --- |
     | SSH | `git clone git@github.com:spatialos/gdk-for-unity.git` |
     | HTTPS | `git clone https://github.com/spatialos/gdk-for-unity.git` |
-    > The two repositories should share a common parent like the following:
+    > The two repositories should share a common parent, like the example below:
     ```text
     <common_parent_directory>
         ├── gdk-for-unity-fps-starter-project
         ├── gdk-for-unity
     ```

-2. Navigate to the `gdk-for-unity` directory and checkout the pinned version which can be found in the `gdk.pinned` file in the root of the `gdk-for-unity-fps-starter-project` directory.
+2. Navigate to the `gdk-for-unity` directory and checkout the pinned version which you can find in the `gdk.pinned` file, in the root of the `gdk-for-unity-fps-starter-project` directory.
     - `git checkout <pinned_version>`

 <%(/Expandable)%>